UK Insolvency Statistics

 Current Corporate Insolvency Figures

 The latest UK corporate insolvency statistics provide insight into the current state of business health across the country.
 As of July 2025, the corporate insolvency rate in England and Wales was 52.5 per 10,000 companies, meaning one in every 190 companies entered formal insolvency procedures.
-This figure is significantly lower than the peak rate of 113.1 per 10,000 during the 2008/09 recession, indicating a more stable economic environment despite high absolute volumes.
+This figure is significantly lower than the peak rate of 113.1 per 10,000 during the 2008/09 recession, reflecting the growth in the company register even though absolute insolvency volumes remain high.

 Key Figures